 - Finishing touches

-When looking at your door design it is important to remember handles also.
+When looking at your kitchen door design it is important to remember handles also.
 These are obviously an integral feature from a practical and style standpoint.
-Holes for the handles will not be pre-drilled on the doors because there are so many variations of size available, so this is another DIY factor to bear in mind.
+Holes for the kitchen handles will not be pre-drilled on the doors because there are so many variations of size available, so this is another DIY factor to bear in mind.
 You also need to consider end panels, plinths and cornice and pelmets to ensure these match your door choice and are factored into costings.

 You can find your ideal kitchen here at Kitchensinc – affordable, quality kitchens in the UK.